mabdulhadisrk/Air-Harmonizer/README.md

 ## Setup

 ### Requirements
-- Version of Python 3.8 or newer
+- Python 3.8 or newer
 - A working webcam
 - macOS or Windows (tested on both)